natelangholz/stat412-advancedregression/README.md

 ### Final Project

-A final project will be completed in pairs.
+A final project will be completed in pairs (subject to change).
 The project will encourage collaboration, test your predictive modeling skills, promote presenting skills, and encompass a bit of competition.
 A classroom Kaggle competition will be held on a provided dataset to test skills learned in this course.
 In addition, each pair will also present their work to the class during the final week of the quarter.
 Effective verbal communication is a critical skill for statisticians, and it requires practice and feedback to develop.
 Additional information about the final project will given as the course progresses.